Camble/LiveryLink/README.md

 In order to automatically share liveries to other players, they must also have Livery Link, and the server you are flying on must be running Livery Link Server.

 The server will be made available for DCS server hosts with the v1.0 release.
+Pre-release is available for Patreon supporters.

 ## Recent Changes

+### 0.13.3

+- Added `Remove Mod` feature to `Tools` menu
+- Fixed: Options window cannot be re-opened once closed

+### 0.13.2

+- Window can now be resized vertically
+- Added `SeenCount` to keep track of how often liveries are seen
+- Fixed: Options window can be opened twice
+- Fixed: Issue reading livery details from folder

 ### 0.13.1